vindar/tgx/docs/mainpage.md

 @section about About the library

 TGX is a tiny but full featured C++ library for drawing 2D and 3D graphics onto a memory framebuffer.
-The library runs on both microprocessor and microcontollers but specifically targets 'powerful' 32 bits MCUs such as ESP32, RP2040, Teensy 3/4...
+The library runs on both microprocessor and microcontollers but specifically targets 'powerful' 32 bits MCUs such as [ESP32](https://www.espressif.com/en/products/socs/esp32), [RP2040/RP2350](https://www.raspberrypi.com/documentation/microcontrollers/silicon.html), [Teensy 3/4](https://www.pjrc.com/teensy/)...

 **Features**

 - Hardware agnostic: the library simply draws on a memory framebuffer.
 - Optimized RAM usage and no dynamic allocation.
-- No external dependency (and no STL dependency): just include the `.h` and `.cpp` files to your project and your are set!
+- No external dependency (and no C++ STL dependency): just include the `.h` and `.cpp` files into your project and your are set!
 - Library in Arduino friendly format.
 - Mutiple color formats supported: \ref tgx::RGB565 "RGB565",  \ref tgx::RGB24 "RGB24", \ref tgx::RGB32 "RGB32", \ref tgx::RGB64 "RGB64", \ref tgx::RGBf "RGBf", \ref tgx::HSV "HSV"
 - \ref tgx::Image "Image" class that encapsulates a memory buffer and allows the creation of sub-images for clipping any drawing operations.
 - **Extensive 2D API:**
     - Methods for converting, blittings, copying and resizing sprites with high quality (bilinear filtering, sub-pixel precision).
-    - Methods for drawing lines, polylines, polygons, triangles, rectangles, rounded rectangles, quads, circles, arcs, ellipses, Bezier curve and splines !
+    - Methods for drawing lines, polylines, polygons, triangles, rectangles, rounded rectangles, quads, circles, arcs, ellipses, Bezier curve and splines.
-    - Methods for drawing Text with support for multiple font formats.
+    - Methods for drawing Text with support for multiple font formats with anti-aliasing
-    - All drawings operations support alpha-blending.
+    - Alpha-blending supported for all drawings operations.
-    - Many drawing methods come in two flavours: fast' methods and 'high quality' methods which is slower but draws using anti-aliasing and/or sub-pixel precision.
+    - Several drawing methods come in two flavours: fast' methods and 'high quality' methods which are slower but draw using anti-aliasing and/or sub-pixel precision.
 - **Extensive 3D API:**
     - Optimized 'pixel perfect' triangle rasterizer with adjustable sub-pixel precision.
     - Depth buffer testing (selectable 16 bits or 32 bits precision).